 Now let me move on and list the evidences that support the interpretation that Acts 6:1-7 is describing the first election of deacons:

 - Paul, in his writings, does not hesitate to include the office of deacon as part of each local church (Philippians 1:1).
 He even provides a list of qualifications for the candidate for the role (1 Timothy 3:8-13).
-The question becomes then, “If the office of deacon did not begin in Acts 6:1-7 when exactly did it begin?”
+The question becomes then: “If the office of deacon did not begin in Acts 6:1-7, when exactly did it begin?”
 It seems strange that the New Testament wouldn’t even mention the beginning of the office.
-For example, the beginning of the office of pastor (elder, bishop, shepherd, overseer) is recorded in Acts 14:23.
+This possible omission — if that’s what it actually is — is made even more glaring by the fact that the beginning of the office of pastor (elder, bishop, shepherd, overseer) is recorded in Acts 14:23.

-- Even though the words “deacon” and “deacons” aren’t actually used in Acts 6:1-7, variations of diakonos, the Greek noun from which we get the word “deacon,” are found in three places in the passage.
-The word “distribution” in verse 1 translates diakonia.
-The word “serve” in verse 2 translates diakonein.
-The word “ministry” in verse 4 translates diakonia.
+- Even though the words “deacon” and “deacons” aren’t used in our English translations of Acts 6:1-7, variations of diakonos, the Greek noun from which we get the word “deacon,” are found in three places in the passage.
+First, the word “distribution” in verse 1 translates diakonia.
+Second, the word “serve” in verse 2 translates diakonein.
+Third, the word “ministry” in verse 4 translates diakonia.

 - In regards to the Acts 6:1-7 qualifications not matching up with the 1 Timothy 3:8-13 qualifications for deacons, that doesn’t necessarily mean that the two passages aren’t describing the same office.
 As evidence of this, 1 Timothy 3:1-7 and Titus 1:5-9 are clearly describing the same office — the word “bishop” is used in both passages — and yet those two lists of qualifications, though similar, aren’t exactly the same.